ODAI Process Overview

 Communicating with Students about Accommodations

 Faculty often have questions about how to communicate with students regarding their accommodations.
-When you first receive notice from a student that they have accommodations, ODAI recommends that you acknowledge receipt of the notice, so the student knows you are aware of their accommodations.
-If the student has requested a meeting with you to discuss their accommodations, it is best to schedule that meeting as early as possible, preferably before the course begins, so that everyone has the same understanding of how the accommodations will be implemented.
+If a student has requested a meeting with you to discuss their accommodations, it is best to schedule that meeting as early as possible, preferably before the course begins, so that everyone has the same understanding of how the accommodations will be implemented.
 ODAI encourages students to request meetings with their faculty if they have accommodations such as flexibility in attendance or deadlines during condition flare-ups; it is important for the student and faculty member to know from the start of the course how the student will notify the faculty when they need to utilize that sort of accommodation.
 If a student hasn’t requested a meeting with you, but you have questions about how the accommodations can be implemented in your course, please contact ODAI at disabilityaccess@cuanschutz.edu for assistance.

 Any time you are communicating with a student about their accommodations, keep the student’s privacy at the forefront of your mind.
 You may only share information about a student’s accommodations with those who need the information in order to ensure that the accommodations are implemented.
 You should not ask a student for any information about their disability, nor should you ask any questions that might have the effect of making a student feel pressured to share disability-related information.
 If a student voluntarily discloses information about their disability to you, do not share that information with anyone else.
 If a student offers to send you information about or documentation of their disability, politely decline the offer (you could say, “I am not comfortable being in possession of that information.
 You should only share that information with ODAI”).
 If a student sends you unsolicited information or documentation about their disability, you should delete it and let the student know that they should discuss any disability-related information with ODAI staff.